LPPDE Europe 2017, Paris, France

 As today’s consumer markets have become both more difficult to satisfy and more susceptible to rapid changes, effective New Product Development processes are required to balance the search for innovative solutions with very short times to market in order to keep a competitive edge.
 Concurrently, products are integrating an increasing number of functions and technologies, thus becoming progressively complex.
 Companies in this environment are demanding for radical innovations in design support tools.
 At the University of Twente, we have responded by developing the next generation of computational design support: Computer Aided Synthesis tool, or CAS.
 CAS support experts during the design process by automatically generating solution spaces to their personally defined design tasks.
 During this presentation, I will first show you the capabilities that our current CAS systems have, to later transport you into our own vision of the future of the design processes implementing our synthesis systems.
 Special focus will be set on the application of CAS to support Set-Based Concurrent Engineering and Just In Time Decision Making, which are considered as two of the cornerstones of the Lean Design method.
 Several industrial cases implementing our tool will be presented, exposing their impact on the product development processes they support.

 Juan Jauregui-Becker is an assistant professor at the university of Twente, Department of Design, Production and Management.
 Juan is currently researching the application of lean principles as Set Based Concurrent Engineering and Just In Time Decision Making during the detail design phase of technical systems.
 Juan is also researching the application of lean product development principles as a means to organize value creation processes performed by grassroots innovators in deprived communities.
 Juan’s research has given him the opportunity to participate in applied research projects with companies like PHILIPS, APOLLO, Oce, UNILEVER, DAIMLER and FESTO.
+He has participated in a TEDx event at University of Twente.

 - Christophe Muratet [Thales]: Making Knowledge Flow, Knowledge management as a performance strategy